theisaachome/spring-professional-exam/notes/001-spring-core/001-005-questions.md

 - is a central part of Spring application.
 - represents the Spring IoC container and
 - is responsible for instantiating, configuring, and assembling the beans.
+- It uses dependency injection to achieve inversion of control.

 **`ApplicationContext`**